Proximity Sensor Types

 • Ultrasonic proximity Sensor.

-Let's, discuss these five proximity sensor types and working principle.
+Let's, discuss these five proximity sensor types and working principles.

 1. Capacitive Proximity Sensor